 The Collector was an unusual film, if not a great one.
 (I may be a minority voice here as a number of genre commentators did put it on their best lists for 2009).
 Dunstan and Melton created a unique atmosphere out of the premise of burglar Josh Stewart finding himself inside a family home that had been turned into a series of lethal traps.
 The rest of the film however sat in the same Torture Porn territory as Dunstan and Melton’s Saw sequels and offered up some fairly extreme sadism and gore.

 The Collector was always set up for a sequel and it emerges here with The Collection.
-No matter how you regard The Collector, The Collection emerges as a considerable disappointment in comparison.
+No matter whether you regard The Collector as a classic or not, The Collection emerges as a considerable disappointment in comparison.
 The focus of the two stories has changed.
 The Collector was about a man trapped inside an ordinary home and trying to navigate through something familiar that had been turned into a surreal world of deadly traps.

-The focus in The Collection is very different.
+On the other hand, the focus in The Collection is very different.
 Josh Stewart is still the hero – however, this time he has been forcibly recruited by a team of armed mercenaries who are entering into The Collector’s lair in a disused hotel.
-The Collection almost resembles a Halloween haunted house as the members of the group venture into a series of rooms, each of which holds a different menace or trap – even a cellarful of zombified drug addicts during one of the film’s more absurd points.
-Equally, the original’s furtively subterranean darklit look has been abandoned in favour of standard, run of the mill videography shot at ordinary room lighting levels.
+The Collection almost resembles a Halloween haunted house as the members of the group venture into a series of rooms, each of which holds a different menace or trap – even a cellarful of zombified drug addicts during one of the film’s more absurd scenes.
+Equally, the original’s subterranean darklit look has been abandoned in favour of standard, run of the mill videography shot at ordinary room lighting levels.

 More importantly, The Collection disappoints in terms of the Torture Porn extremes of the first film and Dunstan and Melton’s Saw films.
 You get a sinking feeling with this one when the first major sadism set-piece is the absurd looking one where The Collector brings a scythe device that looks like the thresher on a combine harvester down to massacre dozens of dancing patrons at a nightclub.
 None of the rest of the film improves on that much – a victim crushed in an iron maiden, throats being slashed, various mercenaries being impaled by trap devices – and so on.
 These are routinely conveyed and hold none of the grimness with which we saw people being despatched in Hostel (2005) or the Saw sequels.